 What were the data sources used to determine the rankings?

 How reliable are the data used by NFCR?

 In the case of National Tournament Results data, we found that club representation data was missing for many fencers.
 Wherever possible we updated this data by reviewing USFA’s Membership lists and earlier National Tournament Results data.
-Although care has been taken to ensure the accuracy, completeness and reliability of the information provided, National Fencing Club Rankings (“NFCR”) assumes no responsibility therefore.
+Although care has been taken to ensure the accuracy, completeness, and reliability of the information provided, National Fencing Club Rankings (“NFCR”) assumes no responsibility therefore.
 The user of the information agrees that the information is subject to change without notice.
-NFCR assumes no responsibility for the consequences of use of such information, nor any infringement of third party intellectual property rights which may result from its use.
+NFCR assumes no responsibility for the consequences of the use of such information, nor any infringement of third party intellectual property rights which may result from its use.